ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * DonutStopGaming

 ## Credits
-* DonutStopGaming for major contributions to chunks, P3/AI partner mapping, CoasterFix, GravitySwitchers, PlayerPointer, and other address discoveries
+* DonutStopGaming for major contributions to chunks, P3/AI partner mapping, CoasterFix, GravitySwitchers, PlayerPointer, structs analysis, and numerous other address discoveries
-* LimblessVector for his work on identifying objects and his initial large memory list, & SinglePlayer Widescreen Hack
+* LimblessVector for his work on identifying objects, work on the initial memory list, SinglePlayer Widescreen Hack, Stray Pixel under HP Bars fix,
-* TheHatedGravity for TrueBlackShadow textures, v1.2+ MenuUI, 2.0 Banner
+* TheHatedGravity for red/yellow TrueBlackShadow textures, v1.2+ MenuUI, v2.0 Banner
 * Infinite Lives by Link Master
 * Chaos Powers Activators by Zzetti
+* Original Shadow vector used in banner by nibroc_rock (modified)

 ## Thanks
+* DonutStopGaming for the many nights spent pair reversing and all the contributions to this project
-* igorseabra4 and Sewer56 for Heroes and Shadow editing tools (HeroesPowerPlant, HeroesONE-Reloaded, etc...)
+* igorseabra4 and Sewer56 for Heroes and Shadow file reversing work & editing tools (HeroesPowerPlant, HeroesONE-Reloaded, etc...)
-* DonutStopGaming for ideas while function hunting and the many nights spent pair reversing
+* LimblessVector for Shadow file reversing work (HeroesPowerPlant)
 * aldelaro5 for Dolphin Memory Engine
 * TryTwo for extremely useful new debugging features in Dolphin
 * TheHatedGravity, LimblessVector, Shadowth117, DonutStopGaming, my local friends, and all the randoms I played with on Parsec for playtesting